 Most everyone understands the need to caulk the long seams between the wall and the edges of a bathtub or shower pan, or along the rails of a shower door.
 But often overlooked are the smaller seams around escutcheon plates and the various rings or caps concealing the holes where plumbing pipes or faucet valves come through the wall.
 If these joints aren't caulked, water can easily get behind them and into the wall.
 And water in the wall can mean mold growth, rot, and even leaking into the ceiling or floor cavity below the shower or tub.

-The best caulk to use in a shower is 100 percent silicone caulk designed for plumbing applications, often sold as tub-and-tile or kitchen-and-bath caulk.
-Silicone caulk has good adhesive properties that will not only seal cracks but also hold trim pieces to the wall.
-Although this caulk is sold in traditional tubes applied by with a caulk gun, for trim application, smaller squeeze tubes make it easier to apply.
+The best caulk to use in a shower is 100-percent silicone caulk designed for plumbing applications, often sold as tub-and-tile or kitchen-and-bath caulk.
+Silicone caulk has good adhesive properties and will not only seal cracks but also hold trim pieces to the wall.
+Although this caulk is sold in full-size tubes for use with a caulk gun, for caulking trim, you may find that a smaller squeeze tube makes it easier to apply the caulk.
 It's not a bad idea to get a caulk that includes a mildewcide to help prevent discoloration from mold, which is almost always present in bathrooms.

 - Clean rags